What can I do with a psychology degree?

 Which careers attract psychology students?

-Charity and not-for-profit was the most popular career choice for students of psychology identified by a 2018 survey of more than 60,000 undergraduates carried out by Trendence UK, a partner of TARGETjobs’ parent company GTI.
-Just over a tenth (11.3%) of psychology students who participated in the survey said they were interested in this area.
-The most popular careers for students of psychology were as follows:
+Charity and not-for-profit was the most popular career choice for students of biological sciences, a group of subjects that includes psychology, identified by a 2020 survey of more than 71,000 undergraduates carried out by Cibyl (a research business owned by the same company as TARGETjobs).
+Almost four in ten (39.5%) biological sciences students who participated in the survey said they were interested in this area.
+The most popular careers for students of biological sciences were as follows:

 Famous people with psychology degrees